Why pursue a career in Project Management?

 IT Project Manager

-An IT project manager, also known as a computer and information systems manager, is responsible for planning, coordinating, and directing computer-related activities in an organization.
-They determine which computer hardware and information systems will best support the needs and goals of an organization.
+An IT project manager, or computer and information systems manager, is responsible for planning, coordinating, and directing computer-related activities in an organization.
+They determine which computer hardware and information systems will best support the organization’s needs and goals.
 In addition to analyzing computing needs and recommending improvements, the IT manager oversees installing and maintaining the organization’s computer systems.

 Engineering Project Manager